In-depth article that covers the authentication modes in SQL server and how to configure FotoWeb to work with SQL servers on another host.

 FotoWeb and MSSQL Server on different machines

-If FotoWeb and the MSSQL Server is in the same domain but not on the same machine and you want to use trusted connection, you have to use a domain account.
-A windows account won't work across machines in this way easily.
+If the FotoWeb server and the MSSQL Server are in the same domain but not on the same machine and you want to use a trusted connection, you have to use a domain account.
+A Windows account won't work across machines in this way easily.
 The process account for FotoWeb should then be a domain account.
 The same domain user must be added as a Windows login in MSSQL Server Management Console.

 Now, when a trusted connection is being made to the SQL Server the domain account has access and exists on both sides of the authentication process.

 What access must FotoWeb’s database user account have?

 FotoWeb needs a database user to read and write data to the database on a daily basis.
 The MSSQL Server Role this user needs is a Public Server Role, as well as the three following roles; (1) db_datareader, (2) db_datawriter and (3) db_ddladmin

 What access must FotoWeb’s database administrator account have?

 When creating a MSSQL Server login to use for administrative tasks in FotoWeb, when asked during the installation or upgrade process, or when clicking the “Create and verify Database” button in FotoWeb Configuration, the account must be part of the sysadmin Server Role.
 This user is used to create the database if it is not already created.

 Sysadmin rights are required during FotoWeb setup and when updating FotoWeb to a more recent version.
 If this is not acceptable, it is possible to manually run the sql scripts to create the database structure under dbo permissions.
 These scripts are available in the Server settings folder in the FotoWare folder in Windows ProgramData.
 Some of these scripts will have to be run each time FotoWeb is updated to a new version.

 Database settings during installation with a standalone SQL Server